cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 }
 ```

-One more thing, for some reason, the `monitoring` module added by Ignite gives difficulty when experimenting below with the CLI.
-To make it simple, you remove [all references to `monitoring`](https://github.com/cosmos/b9-checkers-academy-draft/compare/leaderboard-handling..migration#diff-0f1d2976054440336a576d47a44a37b80cdf6701dd9113012bce0e3c425819b7L159) from `app.go`.
+Be aware that the `monitoring` module added by Ignite causes difficulty when experimenting below with the CLI.
+To make it simple, you should remove [all references to `monitoring`](https://github.com/cosmos/b9-checkers-academy-draft/compare/leaderboard-handling..migration#diff-0f1d2976054440336a576d47a44a37b80cdf6701dd9113012bce0e3c425819b7L159) from `app.go`.

-That's it.
+When done right, adding the callbacks is a short and easy solution.

 ## Interact via the CLI

 You can already execute a live upgrade from the command-line.
-The following takes inspiration from [this one](https://hub.cosmos.network/main/hub-tutorials/live-upgrade-tutorial.html) based on gaia.
+The following upgrade process takes inspiration from [this one](https://hub.cosmos.network/main/hub-tutorials/live-upgrade-tutorial.html) based on gaia.
 You will:

 * Check out the checkers v1 code.
 * Build the v1 checkers executable.